 During the sprint retrospective, you should discuss the success or lack of success the team made on the sprint goal.
 What went well and contributed to your success?
 What didn’t go so well that you could change or do differently for the next sprint?

-With Easy Agile User Story Maps, each scrum board in Jira will have an associated Story Map.
+With Easy Agile TeamRhythm, each scrum board in Jira will have an associated User Story Map.

 A customer-centric approach

 Let’s recap a few of the most important factors to remember when establishing and following through on your sprint goal: